 My dog walks off-leash with me every day in the woods behind our house.
 We travel on private property that is posted with “Access by Permission Only” signs, and the dog is generally good about staying close to me.
 Still, why take chances?
 She never leaves the yard without her bright orange vest, and we even keep spare orange on hand for visiting pets.

-My goats are a breed that particularly look like deer, and they wear blaze orange from opening day of hunting season until cold and snow have relegated them to the small winter pens in front of the barn.
+My goats are a breed that particularly looks like deer, and they wear blaze orange from the opening day of hunting season until cold and snow have relegated them to the small winter pens in front of the barn.
 There are “Safety Zone” signs around the barn and pasture, and it is illegal to shoot from the road, but I like to be careful.

 I know how to look up the chart of legal hunting hours in my state—it is easily available online.
 It is legal to shoot deer up to an hour before sunrise and an hour after sunset, and it is really dark at those earliest and legal moments.
 Too dark to tell a goat from a deer, or maybe even a person from a deer.
 Even though I can travel easily in low light, I take care to carry a little battery-operated lantern if I am out.